BLOCKING FOR NEW FILMMAKERS

 FEDERATION PRODUCERS & VENDORS

-The WORLD FILM FEDERATION lists the above solely as a convenience to Federation Members.
+WORLD FILM FEDERATION lists the above solely as a convenience and for educational purposes only.
 WORLD FILM FEDERATION is not responsible for the content of any linked site.
 By listing a site, WORLD FILM FEDERATION does not thereby recommend, endorse, sponsor, support or approve of the site, nor of the contents of the site, nor of any statement, claim, assertion or representation made on the site.
 By listing a site, WORLD FILM FEDERATION does not thereby recommend, endorse, sponsor, support or approve of any product, service, publication, company, organization, or other entity or advertisement.